 Welcome to the first entry in our new series: the Northridge Archives!

 Last weekend we completed our third and fourth raids on Milwaukee’s notorious Northridge Mall, which has been abandoned and locked-down with minimal access since 2003.
-Today it is still rather difficult to crack, however we’ve found an easy-in through airsoft events being hosted at the property twice a year (with much thanks Mir Tactical for putting up with us throughout the morning; and local cat, Nick Pelant, for coordinating everything).
-Shooting and serious looting was on the agenda this go-round.
+Today it is still rather difficult to crack, however we’ve found an easy-in through airsoft events being hosted at the property twice a year (with much thanks MiR Tactical for putting up with us throughout the morning; and local cat, Nick Pelant, for coordinating everything).
+With the doors blown-open on this place recently, shooting and serious looting was on the agenda this go-round.
 We documented much of the mall and its preserved 90s (some older) storefronts on the first two trips, but upon finding a spike in vandalism (damn firebugs) since our first trip: decided the time to rescue anything and everything worth preserving was either now or never.

-We were originally going after the usual lootables – signs, blueprints, etc. – but there was one unexpected perk to the vandalism… a couple of locked rooms in the management offices had been broken into.
+We were originally going after the usual lootables – signs, blueprints, etc. – but we found one unexpected perk to the vandalism… a couple of locked rooms in the management offices had been broken into.
 One of which happened to be a storage area housing (among other things) a massive cache of the mall’s photo archive — slides, negatives, prints, binders, framed work… you name it.

 This particular batch comes from a box of loose, assorted slides.
 The focus seems to be on architectural features that were original to the mall’s opening in 1972, primarily the fountains and granite features in the center court, as well as the chrome light fixtures that used to hang from the ceiling throughout the mall.
 These would all disappear in a $6-million renovation project that was completed in time for the 1988 Christmas season.
 Paired with the mall’s short-lived Marshall Field’s anchor, and what looks like red Valentine’s Day decor draped from the ceiling: I am figuring the bulk of these were taken around February between 1986 and 1987, as part of the design phase for the following year’s remodel.